CktGen: Automated Analog Circuit Design with Generative Artificial Intelligence: Methods

 \subsection{Architecture of CktGen}

-CktGen is a conditional VAE model, comprising three main components: the Circuit Encoder, Specification Encoder, and Circuit Decoder.
-The overall architecture is illustrated in Figure~\ref{framework}.
-The Circuit Encoder and Specification Encoder map circuits and specifications into a latent space.
-The Circuit Decoder reconstructs the circuits from the latents.
-Furthermore, contrastive training and classifier guidance are used for a high-quality joint latent space of the circuits and specifications.
+CktGen is a conditional VAE model with three main components: a circuit encoder, specification encoder, and circuit generator.
+The overall architecture is illustrated in Fig.~\ref{fig:framework}.
+The circuit encoder and specification encoder map circuits and specifications into a latent space, and the circuit generator reconstructs the circuits from the latent vectors.
+Furthermore, contrastive training and classifier guidance with feature alignment are used to construct a high-quality joint latent space of the circuits and specifications.

-\subsubsection{Circuit Encoder and Specification Encoder \\}
+\subsubsection{Circuit encoder and specification encoder}